 This category is tailored for ambitious young professionals under the age of 35 years who are in, or aspiring to be in, a management or leadership role and wishing to embark on professional development.

-This category is tailored for Aboriginal and Torres Strait Islanders who are in, or aspiring to be in a management or leadership role and wanting to undertake professional development opportunities with AIM WA.
+This category is tailored for First Nations people who are in, or aspiring to be in a management or leadership role and wanting to undertake professional development opportunities with AIM WA.

 Applicants for an individual award are required to submit the application form and a one-page summary outlining: